CLMBRs/ultk/README.md

 There are two modules.
 The first is [altk.effcomm](https://clmbr.shane.st/altk/altk/effcomm.html), which includes methods for measuring informativity of languages and/or communicative success of Rational Speech Act agents, and for language population sampling and optimization w.r.t Pareto fronts.

 The second module is [altk.language](https://clmbr.shane.st/altk/altk/language.html), which contains primitives for constructing semantic spaces, expressions, and languages.
+It also has a `grammar` module which can be used for building expressions in a Language of Thought and measuring complexity in terms of minimum description length, as well as for natural language syntax.

 The source code is available on github [here](https://github.com/CLMBRs/altk).